-With my job situation being the way that it is right now, it is so imperative that I watch my spending.
-I used to be able to spend $100 at the grocery store for each visit, but times have changed, and I’ve had to become more frugal about my food.
+I used to spend $200 at the grocery store for each visit, but times have changed, and I’ve had to become more frugal with my budget.

 I really hate wasting food, or throwing food away, and I totally hate going over budget, so I wanted to share some of how I plan out my grocery shopping, and my thought process to simplify your life, and show you how to save money, AND eat well.

 - Shopping during your trip

 - After your trip